 To visit Dr. Terman:

-Dr. Terman WELCOMES Medicare Beneficiaries, but he does NOT ACCEPT Medicare.
-There is a way that beneficiaries can be reimbursed for what Medicare would usually pay (as long as the patient did NOT sign up for an Advantage program.)
+Dr. Terman WELCOMES Medicare Beneficiaries, but he does NOT ACCEPT Medicare because he voluntarily is not enrolled as a provider.
+But beneficiaries can be reimbursed for Medicare's "allowable amount" if they do NOT sign up for an Advantage program.

 For further information, call 415 237 0377 ext.
 1, and ask our staff to send you our "Medicare Contract" that explains patients' co-payment responsibility.
-For patients who do not live near San Francisco / Sausalito, tele-psychiatry is available.
-Many health insurance—but NOT Medicare—will reimburse patients who receive treatment this way.
+For patients who do not live near San Francisco / Sausalito, or for whom travel is challenging, tele-psychiatry is available.
+Many health insurance—but NOT yet Medicare—will reimburse patients who receive treatment this way.